Skip to content

 RORY: Except for 145, which is in tetrameter.

-— William Shakespeare wrote 154 sonnets that were published together in 1609.
+• William Shakespeare wrote 154 sonnets that were published together in 1609.
 When someone refers to “Shakespeare’s sonnets,” it is almost always this collection of 154 that is being discussed.

-Episode context: Rory finds her mother asleep on the couch and covers her with a blanket.
-Later, Lorelai wakes up and spots Rory slumped over asleep at the kitchen table.
+“My Darling” by Wilco plays when Rory finds Lorelai asleep on the couch and covers her with a blanket.
+Later, Lorelai wakes up and finds Rory asleep at the kitchen table.
 She joins her, covers them both with a blanket, and goes back to sleep.
-Morning dawns, and the song ends.
+A new day dawns, and the song ends.

-— From the 1999 album Summerteeth.
+• This song comes from the 1999 album Summerteeth.

-Episode context: Rory makes a frantic phone call to Lane as she (Rory) is driving to school.
-Lane is sitting in her closet, which she has fashioned into a music den, and this is the song she is listening to when she receives the call.
+Rory makes a frantic phone call to Lane as she (Rory) is driving to school.
+Lane is sitting in her closet, which she has fashioned into a music den, listening to “Wendy” by Wesley Yang and Gavin McNett.

 LORELAI: Great idea.
 Can she play the harp?

-MR. MEDINA: I didn’t call this place a rathole.
+MR. MEDINA: I didn’t call this place a rat hole.

 LORELAI: Oh, no, that’s true.
 I added that.
 Wouldn’t want you to get in trouble with Il Duce, here.